-- Requests for only inspection do not have to be in writing and may be made: - In person, telephone, fax, mail, email (if used) or internet portal (if used). - Requests for copies can be required to be in writing or on a form developed by OORC and may be made:

-In person, mail, email (if used) or internet portal (if used).
+- Identify PRRC in local policy and submit to PRRC using form - Requests to only inspect do not have to be in writing and may be made: - In person, telephone, fax, mail, email (if used) or internet portal (if used). - Requests for copies can be required to be in writing or on a form developed by OORC and may be made: - In person, mail, email (if used) or internet portal (if used). - Provide sufficient details to enable the custodian to identify the specific records requested. - > Avoid "any and all" language if possible vague requests may be denied.